 Cooking a beef tenderloin is one of the simplest and most impressive meals to make for a stunning holiday centerpiece.
-Whether grilled, roasted, or smoked, we take simple seasonings and precise temperature control to achieve a succulent, evenly cooked roast.
-This recipe for Beef Tenderloin combines the classic flavors of kosher salt, black pepper, garlic powder, and onion powder to enhance the natural taste of the beef without overpowering it.
+Tenderloin is great grilled, roasted, or smoked, and for this one, we use simple seasonings and precise temperature control to make a perfect roast every time.

 How To Make Beef Tenderloin